ErikMoxley/fs-test-ek/README.md

 - Start Live Server on VSCode for frontend
 - Once Submitted, POST goes to the ExpressJS server, which then validates and inserts into MySQL DB
 - http://localhost/phpmyadmin/ to view/edit MySQL Database
+- Still would have to add .env to not show MySQL credentials

 ## Dependencies
     "body-parser": "^1.19.0",
     "cors": "^2.8.5",